 Accounting Journal Entries for Installment Loans

 When the loan is first received, the company records the loan amount as a liability.
-This means that the company owes a certain amount of money
+This means that the company owes a certain amount of money.
+The loan is documented with a written promissory note, detailing the repayment terms and obligations.

 Journal Entry: